-Residents must care for service animals and assistance animals in a manner that complies with state and local laws, including anti-cruelty laws.
+Residents must care for assistance animals in a manner that complies with state and local laws, including anti-cruelty laws.

-Residents must ensure that service animals and assistance animals do not pose a direct threat to the health or safety of others, or cause substantial physical damage to the development, dwelling unit, or property of other residents.
+Residents must ensure that assistance animals do not pose a direct threat to the health or safety of others, or cause substantial physical damage to the development, dwelling unit, or property of other residents.

-When a resident's care or handling of a service animal or assistance animal violates these policies, the PHA will consider whether the violation could be reduced or eliminated by a reasonable accommodation.
+When a resident's care or handling of an assistance animal violates these policies, the PHA will consider whether the violation could be reduced or eliminated by a reasonable accommodation.
 If the PHA determines that no such accommodation can be made, the PHA may withdraw the approval of a particular service or assistance animal.